survivingwithandroid/LoRa-sensors/README.md

 [![twitter](https://img.shields.io/twitter/follow/survivingwithan.svg?style=social)](https://twitter.com/intent/follow?screen_name=survivingwithan)

 This repository contains the source code for the LoRa sender and the LoRa receiver using TTGO LoRa32.
+The project is developed using PlatformIO.

 # Project overview
 Below how the project works: